jonwhittlestone/words/_posts/2020-06-01-automatically-restart-docker-after-reboot-with-service.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="The-Problem">The Problem<a class="anchor-link" href="#The-Problem"> </a></h1><p>As part of Covid-19 relief, DigitalOcean donated some free credit for me to work on a local food delivery scheme.</p>
 <p>I need to get most value for money by making that credit go as far as possible.
-A solution would present another advantage in minimising power consumption.</p>
+It would also be nice to minimise power consumption.</p>
 <h1 id="The-Solution">The Solution<a class="anchor-link" href="#The-Solution"> </a></h1><p>The server should be powered-down outside of operating hours and turned back on before start of business.
 This can be done using the cloud provider's control panel.</p>
-<p>To avoid manual work to start the web app, a service is needed to bring the containers back online when the droplet is swtiched on.</p>
+<p>To avoid manual work starting the web app, a service is needed to bring the containers back online when the droplet is swtiched on.</p>
 <p>Covered in this article is the process for using the DigitalOcean API to create a droplet with the requisite <code>user_data</code> for creating the <code>systemd</code> service to start containers at boot time.</p>
 <p><strong>TLDR; Have a look at the <a href="https://github.com/jonwhittlestone/scheduled-serverless-startup">companion repo.</a>.
 It contains an example dockerized web app and the shell scripts for starting containers and creating the service.</strong></p>
 <p>Not covered in this article is the process to automate the power down and up to a schedule.
 This is covered in a subsequent article.</p>